-Program quality performance measures are incorporated in DECD's QRIS standards in five areas: Licensing/Compliance, Staffing and Professional Development, Rating Scales/Accreditation, Developmentally Appropriate Learning and Practice/Child Assessment and Administrative Practices and Policies.
+Program quality performance measures are incorporated in the state's QRIS standards, Maryland EXCELS, in five areas: Licensing/Compliance, Staffing and

+Professional Development, Rating Scales/Accreditation, Developmentally Appropriate

+Learning and Practice/Child Assessment and Administrative Practices and Policies.

-JHU/CTE, under contract with DECD, developed a QRIS Evaluation Study to conduct a formative evaluation of the QRIS model and academic research into the quality, effectiveness and impact of QRIS models.
+Johns Hopkins University Center for Technology in Education, working in conjunction with MSDE, has developed a QRIS Evaluation Study to conduct a formative evaluation of the QRIS model and academic research into the quality, effectiveness and impact of QRIS models.
 The evaluation plan includes development of a logic model for all aspects of QRIS administration.